OliverHeward/angel-gatsby/README.md

     Within `gatsby-config.js` on `line 33` is the `gatsby-source-wordpress` plugin.

-    This plugin will control being able to scrap the Wordpress backend.
+    This plugin will control being able to expose and utilize the Wordpress API endpoint.
 Whilst running locally you need to ensure that `baseUrl` is pointing to a local Wordpress install url.

     On the line below, `protocol` will be either http or https, for local development you need to use http.

 4.  **Gatsby Develop**
 5.